Bowen Basin: History

 Ludwig Leichhardt was the first European to discover coal deposits in the region in 1845.
 Robert Logan Jack was a Queensland Government geologist who reported coal deposits in the basin in 1878.
 The first attempt to mine coal in the basin was in 1892 at Tolmies.
 However, by 1900 the site was abandoned.
 The area around Collinsville was first explored for resources in the 1920s.
 Large scale coal exploration began in the Bowen Basin in the 1960s.

 In 2006, 60% of Australia's exported coking coal came out of the Bowen Basin.
 In 2010, nearly all the mines in the basin were affected by record flooding.
 Many mines were forced to declare force majeure, meaning they could not meet their contractual obligations.

-Gas fields
+Petroleum resources

+The Bowen Basin hosts a mix of conventional and unconventional gas fields.
+The conventional fields are primarily located on the western margin of the basin, along the flanks of the Taroom Trough and on the Roma Shelf and in sub-accumulations along rollover anticlines in the Denison Trough.
+The Taroom Trough and Roma Shelf conventional fields are primarily found in the Triassic Showgrounds Sandstone and Permian Tinowon Formation, while the Permian Bandanna Formation (and laterally equivalent Baralaba and Rangal Coal Measures) host the major unconventional coal seam gas (coal bed methane) fields.
+An emerging tight gas (basin centred gas) play is the current focus of exploration and appraisal activity.